Garden Landscaping Ideas

 If you don’t want an entire garden of roses how about just a rose arch to sip your tea beneath?

-Rock garden landscaping is a great way to make your outside space interesting without dealing with lots of lawn or flower beds.
+Rock gardens are a great way to make your outdoor space interesting without dealing with lots of lawn or flower beds.

 But that’s not to say flowers have no place!
 This rock garden has planting pockets for succulents and alpines that love the well-drained and warm conditions.